 These changes should be taken into consideration when determining child support payments, especially for those who owe child support.

-To initiate a modification, a parent must complete the necessary forms and submit them to the court.
-Factors such as changes in income, employment status, or the needs of the child need to be substantiated to justify a modification to the child support order.
+To initiate a modification, a parent must complete and submit the necessary forms to the court.
+Justification for modifying a child support order requires evidence of changes in income, employment status, or the child’s needs.

-Courts then assess the evidence by thoroughly examining all the provided information and taking into account the legal burden of proof.
-The process to obtain a new order that modifies child support typically takes a minimum of 6 months for most parents.
+Courts assess this evidence by examining the information and the legal burden of proof.
+The process to obtain a modified child support order usually takes at least 6 months for most parents.

 Non-compliance with child support payments can have serious consequences.
 Failure to pay child support can lead to: